Variables are "containers" for storing information.

 |Think of variables as containers for storing data.|

-Variable can have short names (like x and y) or more descriptive names (age, carname, totalvolume).
+A variable can have a short name (like x and y) or a more descriptive name (age, carname, total_volume).

 Rules for PHP variables:

 The PHP echo statement is often used to output data to the screen.

 The following example will show how to output text and a variable: